myrlyn/TabuTerminal/README.md

 TODO
 ========
 In order of priority
-1. enable persistent settings/configuration.
+1. Configuration UI/menu (Possibly as a plugin)
+2. make SSH and TELNET locations configurable on LINUX
-2. Enable saved sessions for ssh and telnet.
+3. Enable saved sessions for ssh and telnet.
+(Possibly as a plugin)
-3. Ship bash and busybox as built-in executables, so that we don't have to fall back to CMD if cygwin is not installed.
+4. Ship bash and busybox as built-in executables, so that we don't have to fall back to CMD if cygwin is not installed.
-4. Implement a sane plugin system, with versioning, security, and a plugin manager.
+5. Implement a sane plugin system, with versioning, security, and a plugin manager.
+(Maybe OSGI)
+    - protect against class collisions
+    - versioning
+    - plugin manager (possibly as a plugin)
+    - basic security
+    - allow plugins to easily and safely register new UI and config elements.
+    - runtime plugin loading, unloading, reloading
-5. Deprecate and disable V1 plugins.
+    - Deprecate and disable V1 plugins.
 6. Test MSI installer.
 7. Build and test EXE installer.
 8. Fix JNLP launcher.